Prosperibe12/sussexassignment/ReadMe.md

 2. Navigate to the project directory:

     ```bash
-    cd webapps2024
+    cd <cloned directory>
     ```

-3. Install the project dependencies using pip:
+3. Install Virtual Environment:

     ```bash
+    python -m venv venv
+    ```

+4. Activate Virtual Environment:

+    ```bash
+    Windows: . venv/Scripts/activate
+    Linux: source venv/bin/activate
+    ```

+5. Install the project dependencies using pip:

+    ```bash
     pip install -r requirements.txt
     ```

-4. Run the following command to apply migrations:
+6. Run the following command to apply migrations:

     ```bash
+    python manage.py makemigrations
     python manage.py migrate
     ```

-5. Start the development server:
+7. Start the development server:

     ```bash
     python manage.py runserver
     ```

-6. Open your web browser and go to [http://127.0.0.1:8000/](http://127.0.0.1:8000/) to view the project.
+8. Open your web browser and go to [http://127.0.0.1:8000/]  to view the project.

-- If you encounter any issues or have questions, feel free to reach out to the project maintainer.
+- If you encounter any issues or have questions, feel free to reach out to me.